 Buying in the early 2000’s when valuations were low was smart, and resulted in great returns.
 Buying in 2007 when valuations were super high was not smart, and resulted in poor returns.

 My report provides multiple valuation metrics for each country, and gives an overview on what they mean and how to interpret them.
 That way, it helps show which countries are at historically low or reasonable valuations.
-Additionally, it goes beyond valuations by also considering growth, debt, and other metrics.
+Additionally, it goes beyond valuations by also considering growth, debt, sector concentration, trade balances, and other metrics.

-While of course I can’t guarantee it each year, the average performance of the top 3 ranked countries in last year’s 2018 report outperformed the average performance of the bottom 3 ranked countries by about 13% in dollar terms over the past ten months since the report was released.
+The first issue of the international report was published in June 2018.
+The average performance of the top 3 countries that tied for the highest score outperformed the average performance of the 3 countries that tied for being the worst-ranked countries by about 13% (1300 basis points) in dollar terms over the next ten months until the second issue of the report was released with updated rankings.

 Download the Report